 Restoring Eden’s Dahlia Growing Guide

-If you've got questions, we've got answers.
-Restoring Eden's guide will teach you how to grow Dahlias and get the most out of them.
+If you have questions, we have answers.
+Restoring Eden's starter guide to Dahlias will teach you how to get the most out of the Dahlias you grow.

 How I Got Started with Dahlias

 I first grew dahlias in my backyard in 2016.
-That spring, I bought five dahlia bulbs at Home Depot and planted them next to my little rental house, having no clue what I was doing.
-Later that summer, I had an unruly and monstrous 9' tall Kelvin Floodlight climbing up the side of the house and I was simply nieve and in awe at these incredible flowers.
+That spring, I bought five Dahlia bulbs at Home Depot and planted them next to my little rental house, having no clue what I was doing.
+Later that summer, I had an unruly and monstrous 10' tall Kelvin Floodlight Dahlia that was climbing up the side of the house, and I was amazed and in awe of these incredible flowers.
+(Spoiler Alert: Dahlias shouldn’t be getting to 10 feet tall.

-Fast forward five years, I dove in, established Restoring Eden, and planted over 200 dahlia plants.
+Fast-forward five years, I dove head first into the world of dahlias and established Restoring Eden, planting over 200 dahlia tubers.
 The following year, 2022, I planted 800!

-You likely landed here because you're interested in growing dahlias, or you planted a couple of last years and got "bit" by the dahlia bug.
-If so, welcome to the club.
-I know you will be happy if you give Dahlias a try, so I will lay out some things for you to consider before you start with this incredible flower.
+You likely landed here because you ordered from us, you're interested in growing dahlias, or you planted a couple of last years and got "bit" by the dahlia bug.
+All are welcome to the club.
 Dahlias are hardy and easy to work with, but if you understand how dahlias work, you're more likely to succeed.
-And I want you to experience the very best that these flowers have to offer.
+And I want you to experience the very best these flowers offer.

 What are Dahlias?